wanderwaltz/wanderwaltz.github.io/_posts/2022-02-21-UIResponder-notes.md

 ----

-### _If a responder in a responder chain receives an event, do all other responders receive this event, or event propagation stops?_
+**Q: If a responder in a responder chain receives an event, do all other responders receive this event, or event propagation stops?**

 The event propagation stops on the first object in the responder chain (not necessary the _first responder_) which can handle the event.